best-esims-bali

 • Earn credits with every purchase for future top-ups

 Both providers are safe, traveller-friendly, and easy to use.
-BaliEasy works best if you want local calls, strong coverage, and to support an Indonesian-owned brand.
-Saily is ideal if you prefer extra security, privacy, and an effortless setup through the app.
+Ubigi is our top recommendation for reliable speeds, app-based plan management, and reusable coverage across other destinations.
+Saily is a strong second pick for travellers who prefer extra security, privacy, and an effortless setup through the app.
 For more options, see our Indonesia eSIM directory to compare other available providers.

 How to choose the right eSIM for your Bali trip